 Hydrophobic: In truth, hydrophobic is just another term for water-repellant.
 It differs, however, in that things labeled as such tend to resist water much better.
 If you see that a bag or jacket is noted as having a DWR coating (which stands for “Durable Water Repellant”), it’s safe to assume that it meets the criteria to be considered hydrophobic.
 One very important thing to keep in mind, however, is that all coatings and treatments that make fabrics water repellant and/or hydrophobic will wear off over time.
 You can think of it kind of like erosion – sure, the coating or treatment will keep the water out for a time, but it will eventually wear down and become less effective.
 In that case, you can always look into getting the fabrics retreated professionally or seek out a spray-on or wash-in treatment (like Scotch Guard, for example) and do it yourself.

 First and foremost, it’s important that we make one thing very clear: “waterproof” does not mean impervious to water infinitely. “waterproof” does not mean impervious to water infinitely.
 That may seem counterintuitive to some, as the very definition of the word would suggest a complete and overall invulnerability to H20, but it’s the truth in this case.
 On the plus side, there is actually a system, which applies to most tech items – like smartphones, digital cameras, and so on – that will allow you to tell exactly how waterproof something is so long as you know its rating.
 Called the IP (for either “International Protection” or “Ingress Protection”) Rating scale, this rating will – in almost every case – appear on a product’s packaging or, at the very least, in its tech specs on the brand website.
-The way that the ratings work are simple – the higher the number, the better the water resistance.
+The way that the ratings work is simple – the higher the number, the better the water resistance.
 The protection scale is as follows:

 IPX-0: Absolutely no protection against water whatsoever.

-IPX-1: Protected against vertically dripping water for a short amount of time when object is oriented normally.
+IPX-1: Protected against vertically dripping water for a short amount of time when the object is oriented normally.

 IPX-3: Protected against water falling as spray when the object is rotated up to 60° from normal orientation.